ozfortress/ozfortress_docs/docs/faq/demo_requests.md

 No, ozfortress only accepts POV demo files.
 No other form of match replay is acceptable, and failing to provide POV demo files upon request will result in penalties outlined below.

 ## Failure to submit POV demo files penalty
-Players or teams who fail to submit their POV demo files upon request by an administrator **within 72 hours of receiving the message** or **prior to your next official match** (whichever occurs first) will result in one of the penalties below.
+Players or teams who fail to submit their POV demo files upon request by an administrator **within 72 hours of receiving the message** or **prior to your next official match** (whichever occurs first) will result in one of the [penalties listed here](https://docs.ozfortress.com/rules/global/#891-demo-checking).

-- First instance (that isn't an official): Warning
-- First instance: Two (2) Round ban
-- Second instance: One (1) Year ban
-- Further instances: Two (2) Year ban

 ## Further questions, concerns or issues?
 Open a General Support ticket in our discord.
 If you feel you are being unfairly targeted by an administrator, please feel free to contact the League Director directly!